 Even though there are certain risks in Amman, it is still considered as the safest capital in the region.
 Pickpockets are operating in crowded areas, the risk of mugging and scam risk exists, but there are no reports of serious criminal acts against tourists recently.

 The public transport is dangerous because of the high risks of terrorist attacks that might occur there.
 Also, rush hours should be avoided and if you decide to take a rental car, make sure you have extra liability insurance for your car.
 Yellow and grey taxis are available and can be easily found anywhere in Amman, while white taxis are shared, and they have a specific route.
 You should ask the driver to turn on the meter.
 Never accept lifts from strangers.

 PICKPOCKETS RISK : MEDIUM

-Crime level when it comes to pickpocketing is medium, which means that occasional bag snatching and theft from cars happen, so tourists need to be vigilant and keep their money and passport on a safe place.
-Jordanian police is doing its best to protect people from thieves.
+Crime level when it comes to pickpocketing is medium, which means that occasional bag snatching and theft from cars happen, so tourists need to be vigilant and keep their money and passport in a safe place.
+Jordanian police are doing its best to protect people from thieves.

 NATURAL DISASTERS RISK : MEDIUM

 The risk of natural hazards exists and floods can occur during winter.
 Jordan is located in an active earthquake zone and rockfalls and landslides can occur.

 The fact that there is almost no kidnapping or mugging risk in the city does not make it fully safe since terrorist groups operating in Syria use kidnapping as a tactic.
 The ransoms are considered to make the hostage-taking even more developed.